Knee replacement (arthroplasty)

 - Standard pre-admission tests, including electrocardiogram (ECG) and chest X-ray

-- Accommodation in a private en-suite room up to four nights (though longer stays are provided if required, at an increased package price)
+- Accommodation in a private en-suite room up to two nights (though longer stays are provided if required, at an increased package price)

 - All meals